radius-project/docs/docs/content/operations/control-plane/observability/metrics/_index.md

 title: "Control plane metrics"
 linkTitle: "Metrics"
 weight: 200
-description: "How to setup metrics for the Project Radius control plane"
+description: "How to setup metrics for the Radius control plane"
 ---